 Your weighfeeder has been crated for protection during transit.
-The electronic integrator is normally packed separately.
-Upon delivery, please ensure that all components have arrived and have not been subject to any form of damage.
+The weighfeeder electronics is normally packed separately in secure cardboard packaging.
+Upon delivery, please inspect all packaging for signs of damage.
+Report any damage to both the transport company and Web-Tech.